trevormcinroe/msds458/week2/README.md

 ## Using the network
-The NN class has been inplemented to allow for a customer input size, output size, and number of hidden units.
+The NN class has been inplemented to allow for a custom input size, output size, and number of hidden units.
 For our XOR problem, please use an input size of 2 and output size of 2.
 You can use whatever number of hidden units you would like.